emilyyoo2022/spotify-autoresearch/README.md

 Data split:
 60% train / 20% validation / 20% test
 Random state fixed at 42.
-The test set is locked and not used for baseline tuning.
+The 20% test set is fully held out and will not be accessed during model development or agent iteration.

 How to run:
 1. Install dependencies: